-If you withhold federal income tax (including backup withholding) from nonpayroll payments, you must file Form 945.
+If you withhold or are required to withhold federal income tax (including backup withholding) from nonpayroll payments, you must file Form 945.
 See Purpose of Form 945, earlier.
 You don't have to file Form 945 for those years in which you don't have a nonpayroll tax liability.
 Don't report on Form 945 withholding that is required to be reported on Form 1042, Annual Withholding Tax Return for U.S. Source Income of Foreign Persons.